cadsit/actors/README.md

 TO-DOs:

-   Provide a utility to send HTML requests and parse information into a data file

    Make RED_INPUT truly generic (needed a make function to satisfy type-checking in the parser)

-   Add in a parralel multithreading to the infrastructure to help manage large loads
+   Add in a parallel multithreading to the infrastructure to help manage large loads